zacharyad/emitter/README.md

-# Emoji Twitter clone based on theo.gg tutorial
+#Emoji Twitter clone based on theo.gg tutorial
+This in a application that acts as a twitter clone that restricts all posts to emojis